California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Any death in the unit within the past three years, except those related to HIV or AIDS.

-• Records of recent pesticide use.
+• Records of recent pesticide use in the rental property.

 • Whether the property is in a flood zone.